Chromosome Analysis, Hematologic Disorders, Bone Marrow

 Chromosomal abnormalities play a central role in the pathogenesis, diagnosis, and treatment monitoring of many hematologic disorders.
 Cytogenetic studies on bone marrow may be helpful in many malignant hematologic disorders as the observation of a chromosomally abnormal clone may be consistent with a neoplastic process.

 Certain chromosome abnormalities may help classify a malignancy.
-As examples, the Philadelphia (Ph) chromosome, also referred to as t(9;22)(q34;q11.2), is usually indicative of chronic myelogenous leukemia (CML) or acute leukemia; t(8;21)(q22;q22) defines a subset of patients with acute myelogenous leukemia, M2; and t(8;14)(q24.1;q32) is associated with Burkitt leukemia/lymphoma.
+As examples, the Philadelphia (Ph) chromosome, also referred to as t(9;22)(q34;q11.2), is usually indicative of chronic myeloid leukemia (CML) or acute leukemia; t(8;21)(q22;q22) defines a specific subset of patients with acute myeloid leukemia; and t(8;14)(q24.1;q32) is associated with Burkitt lymphoma.

 See Diagnosis and Monitoring of Multiple Myeloma in Publications.